Edit Blog Post

 Antigua itself is a beautiful city, much like Oaxaca and San Christobal in Mexico it is all cobbled streets, pastel coloured houses with terracotta tiled roofs, intermingled with crumbling old colonial churches.
 With a little effort we found a basic hostel (El Viajera) with a sweet, somewhat scatty, lady proprietor who requested our - now cut-off - 100Q for a private room.
 The kitchen wasn't the best (Ali was promptly on a clean-up campaign) but the shady garden compensated.
 One boon was our host's price for the overnight Acatenango ascent that was 50Q cheaper than any others we'd been offered or heard of.
 Checking the weather forecast - visibility is all - we booked for the following day.

-years younger than us.
-This gave rise to a modicum of concern as we'd hate to be the dwardlers: everyone who has performed the climb describes it as a killer; it is only six hours up to camp, but it is seriously up and almost exclusively on trails of loose scree.
-Plus everyone needs to carry their own water (4L is recommended), food (provided), additional energy-boosting snacks, and cold weather gear for overnight as at 3400m camp gets mighty chilly.
+good twenty years younger than us.
+This gave rise to a modicum of concern as we'd hate to be the dwardlers: everyone who has performed the climb describes it as a killer.
+It is only six hours up to camp, but it is seriously up and almost exclusively on trails of loose scree; plus everyone needs to carry their own water (4L is recommended), food (provided), additional energy-boosting snacks, and cold weather gear for overnight as at 3400m camp gets mighty chilly.
 The 4am final push to the summit at 3900m sees temperatures drop to well below zero.
 Finally the winter wear gear from our out-sized packs would see an outing: the thermals, fleeces, puffer jackets, wind-cheaters, neckerchiefs, hats and gloves were far more suited to need than the assemblage of freebie loans our companions were provided with.
 For once we didn't look like the homeless contingent.
-Scarily several of our new chums were hiking up in plimsoles or trainers and even our el-cheapo Mexican boots Heading beach wards..... barefoot....
+Scarily, several of our new chums were hiking up in plimsolls or trainers and even our el-cheapo Mexican boots Heading beach wards..... barefoot....

 were going to provide far more traction and support.